LanZeroth/Portswigger-Writeups/README.md

 - **`README.md`**: This file, providing an overview of the repository.

 ## Tools Used
-- [Burp Suite Community Edition](https://portswigger.net/burp/community): For testing and exploitation.
+- [Burp Suite](https://portswigger.net/burp/community): For testing and exploitation.
+- [OWASP](https://owasp.org): A resource hub for web security best practices.
 - [TryHackMe](https://tryhackme.com): To supplement the learning process.
 - [Wireshark](https://www.wireshark.org/): For network analysis.
 - [Python](https://www.python.org/): For scripting and automation.